 Five of Wands

-As will all ‘five’ cards, the Five of Wands represents competition or conflict.
-Which one it is will depend on the question being asked.
+As with all 'five' cards, the Five of Wands represents competition or conflict.
+Which one it is depends entirely on the question being asked.

-Whatever the nature of the issue, emotions will be strong as denoted by the red sky.
+Whatever the nature of the issue, emotions will run high, as denoted by the red sky.

-Looking at the characters briefly, they appear to be fighting but a closer look suggests they are not fighting each other.
-None of them are actually looking at any of the others, none of the staffs touch, and although the charges, leaps and defensive positions look aggressive they will actually pass each other by!
+Looking briefly at the characters, they appear to be fighting.
+A closer look, however, reveals they are not fighting each other.
+None of them are actually looking at one another; none of the staffs touch.
+Although the charges, leaps, and defensive positions appear aggressive, the fighters will actually pass each other by.

-The suite of wands is about passion and most passionate arguments are like the card.
-They are fights conducted in the hearts and minds of the protagonists rather than the physical world.
+The Suit of Wands is about passion, and most passionate arguments mirror this card.
+They are battles conducted in the hearts and minds of the protagonists, rather than in the physical world.

-So although the card is about conflict, most conflicts can be resolved early (and before they move to a real battlefield) through hearts and minds: communication, understanding, and mutually giving a little ground to gain peace of mind.
+Although the card denotes conflict, most of these clashes can be resolved early (before they escalate to a real battlefield) through the heart and mind: communication, understanding, and mutually giving a little ground to gain peace.

-However if it is a fight that is needed, you might as well pick the elite.
+However, if a fight is truly necessary, you might as well pick the elite.

 The Myrmidons

-The Myrmidons were soldiers commanded by Achilles in the Trojan Wars.
-Their name literally means ants and they are often depicted as having brown or black armor.
-The name implies total loyalty to a cause, perhaps to the extent that they ignore the dangers to their own life in meeting the goals of the battlefield.
+The Myrmidons were soldiers commanded by Achilles in the Trojan War.
+Their name literally means 'ants', and they are often depicted wearing brown or black armor.
+The name implies total, unthinking loyalty to a cause, to the extent that they ignore the dangers to their own lives to meet the goals of the battlefield.

 Who hasn’t been in an argument where their master is ego or high emotions?